nathancarter/group-explorer/help-src/rf-um-groupwindow.md

 Users can add their own personal notes to a group to supplement the default information in any way they see fit.
 Such information appears in this section, with controls for editing it.
-Notes will be displayed as HTML, as done in several [other dialog inputs](../rf-um-sheetwindow#dialog-inputs) in *Group Explorer*, and stored in the user's browser.
+Notes will be displayed as HTML, as with user-defined [naming schemes](#naming-schemes), and stored in the user's browser.

 ## File data